-The roaring thirties continue in Martin Brudnizki’s bar design, filled with elegance and glamour.
+The roaring thirties continue in Martin Brudnizki’s bar design, filled with elegance and glamour at the newly named Vesper Bar.
 The Palladium leaf ceiling wraps you into this snug bar, but if you wish for more comfort, there is an upper area of the bar to provide more privacy.
 Offering a romantic view of the park, an outdoor terrace is available to swiftly refresh and then dance your way back to the party.
 Cecil Beaton pieces frame the room, bringing back the Hollywood glamour.

 Coming in the Deanery Street corner of the hotel, guests can find a brand new Cake & Flowers boutique.
 In-house designer florist, Philip Hammond, teamed up with executive pastry chef, Michael Kwan, to fill the beautiful new windows with vibrant colours and treats.
 This sophisticated new boutique will pull you in from the street, and leave you with floral bouquets, gift hampers, pastries or cakes to enjoy or gift to a lucky friend.

-Prepare yourself to discover the elegance and glamour of the new design in September 2022.
+Prepare yourself to discover the elegance and glamour of the new design.
 The Dorchester remains open and ready to pamper with the very best hospitality and dining experiences.
 Afternoon Tea will operate service as usual in the Orchid Room, while the French inspired rooftop dining continues throughout the summer.
 The recently renovated three Michelin-starred Alain Ducasse, The Grill at The Dorchester, China Tang, Parcafé and The Dorchester Spa will also continue to delight through the summer.